mini-mammoth/iron-oak/README.md

 ## Processing

+> This also works with copper and gold.

 To create your first *iron infused oak sapling* you have to create *iron infused bone meal*.

 ![Crafting Iron Bone Meal](docs/crafting_iron_bone_meal.png)